The-codeMachine/PoolWork/README.md

 - Easy to integrate
 - Submit any callable task with arguments
 - Returns `std::future` for result retrieval
-- Uses C++17 standard library only
+- Until further notice only works for C++17 and higher

 ---